 3. A faculty mentoring plan (webform), filled out and submitted by a faculty or academic staff member, that describes how they will support/mentor the student in the time before, during, and after the summer research.
 Please share form link with your faculty sponsor, and ask them to submit it by the application deadline.

 - Funds may only support current Stanford undergraduates.
 Co-terminal MS or MA students may be supported only if their undergraduate degree is not conferred before the conclusion of the project.

 - Students may not receive both academic credit and pay for any single research activity.

 - Students receiving full summer stipends may not register for more than 5 units of coursework, nor may they work for more than 10 hours per week outside of their research appointment.

 - Students receiving support during the academic year must be enrolled for all quarters in which they receive support.
 Departments, programs or faculty mentors may elect to set more restrictive policies, as appropriate.

 - Funds may not be used to support honors thesis research.
 Honors students should seek funding through UAR’s Student Grants Program.

-For more information, contact Clayton Hurd, director of public service research at the Haas Center for Public Service.
+For more information, contact Luke Terra (firstname.lastname@example.org), Associate Director at the Haas Center for Public Service.